 - 9 Ways To Have A Successful Dog Training Session

-As your dog gets older he’ll be ready for more and more trips out and adventures with you.
+As your dog gets older, he’ll be ready for more trips and adventures with you.

-Your fully grown Mini Bernedoodle will need at least an hour of exercise every day.
+Your full-grown mini Bernedoodle will need at least an hour of exercise every day.

-Look for working dog classes and trials in your area to fulfil this need.
+Look for working dog classes and trials in your area to fulfill this need.

-In hot weather, look for activities to do in the shade.
+In hot weather, find activities to do in the shade.

 Healthy puppies come from healthy parents.

-The most health problems of Mini Bernedoodles are likely to the health problem of their parents.
+Most health problems for mini Bernedoodles are likely to be the health problem of their parents.

-So let’s take a look at the most common ailments of Bernese Mountain dogs and Miniature Poodles.
+Let’s take a look at the most common ailments of Bernese Mountain Dogs and Miniature Poodles.

-Approximately 1 in 8 Miniature Poodles and Bernese Mountain dogs have hip dysplasia, and a further 1 in 5 Berners have elbow dysplasia too.
+Approximately one in eight Miniature Poodles and Bernese Mountain Dogs have hip dysplasia, and a further one in five Berners also have elbow dysplasia.

-So no Bernese Mountain dog with any degree of elbow dysplasia should ever breed.
+So no Bernese Mountain dog with any degree of elbow dysplasia should ever be bred.

-Luxating patellas are knees which slip out of their sockets.
+Luxating patellas are knees that slip out of their sockets.

-Around 4% of Miniature Poodles and 3% of Berners are affected.
+Around four percent of Miniature Poodles and three percent of Berners are affected.

 This hereditary condition is caused by several faulty genes.

-PRA is a hereditary degenerative eye disease, which eventually leads to blindness.
+PRA is a hereditary degenerative eye disease that eventually leads to blindness.

 Luckily there is a DNA test to identify carriers, and a good breeder can demonstrate that they haven’t mated two carrier dogs together.

-Both breeds are vulnerable to further eye diseases including cataracts and eyelashes which turn inwards (distichiasis).
+Both breeds are vulnerable to further eye diseases including cataracts and eyelashes that turn inwards (distichiasis).

-Responsible breeders have their breeding dogs checked by a specialized veterinary opthalmologist, who issues a certificate of good eye health.
+Responsible breeders have their breeding dogs checked by a specialist veterinary ophthalmologist who issues a certificate of good eye health.

 The only course of action to save their life is immediate emergency surgery.

-Bloat is often a result of gulping food too fast, so one of the easiest ways to prevent protect your Miniature Bernedoodle is by using a slow feeder bowl.
+Bloat is often a result of gulping food too fast.
+One of the easiest ways to protect your miniature Bernedoodle is by using a slow feeder bowl.

-The Canine Health Information Center, who promote healthy dog breeding which reduces genetic disease, also recommend that Bernese Mountain dogs are screened for heart diseases before they produce offspring.
+The Canine Health Information Center, which promotes healthy dog breeding to reduce genetic disease, also recommends that Bernese Mountain Dogs are screened for heart disease before they produce offspring.

-Their average lifespan is only a little over 7 years.
+Their average lifespan is only a little over seven years.

-Poodles meanwhile live longer.
-Ten years is the minimum, and some reach 18.
+Poodles live longer.
+Ten years is the minimum and some reach 18.

 The average Miniature Poodle enjoys 12-15 years of life.

-A Mini Bernedoodle will therefore probably live between 7 and 15 years, perhaps averaging 10 or 11.
+A mini Bernedoodle will probably live between 7 and 15 years, perhaps averaging 10 or 11.

-Best of all, try to meet their dad as well as their mom, and make sure you see both parents interacting calmly and happily with children.
+Best of all, try to meet their dad as well as their mom, and make sure that both parents interact calmly and happily with children.